magicalwind/COCO-dataset-image-caption/README.md

 - Generating Captions

 Predicting the captions with the sample method created in Decoder.
 Convert the index sequences to word sequences and view the output.

+## Coming up next:

+Writing a script to evaluate the model with BLEU score.
+Found some good sample code